 Noting these signs, and then acting on it, is the first step in admitting you have a problem with alcohol.

 When alcohol intake is not controlled, it can turn into alcohol dependency or addiction.
 An AUD will progress over time, going through three stages:

 - Early stage.
 In the early stage, it is not always clear that there is a problem.
 The person seems to be functioning just fine.
 The problem of drinking may have started as an attempt to manage stress.
 As tolerance builds, the drinking increases.
 This leads to more signs that there is a drinking problem.
 Symptoms may include cravings, being unable to control intake, and increased amounts of alcohol consumed.

 - Late stage.
 Late stage, or end stage alcoholism features a loss of control over the substance.
 Major negative life events begin to mount.
-These may include a job loss, relationship turmoil, child custody issues, money problems, and legal issues.
+These may include job loss, relationship turmoil, child custody issues, money problems, and legal issues.
 Health is now poor, with nutrient deficiencies, liver disease, pancreas disease, and even brain damage present.
 When alcohol is withheld highly unpleasant symptoms emerge.
-Alcohol now consumes the person’s life in every way.
+Alcohol now consumes a person’s life in every way.

-Key to surviving an AUD is catching the disease in the early stage.
+The key to surviving an AUD is catching the disease in the early stage.
 If you embrace sobriety early on, much of the damage can be reversed.